Blue Ridge Parkway North Carolina, USA Travel Guide

 The rugged landscape of the Blue Ridge Mountains is itself a geological marvel, shaped over millions of years.

-Consider your interests and the season when planning your Parkway adventure.
+Consider your interests and the season as you plan your Parkway adventure.
 Driving times can be longer than expected due to speed limits and winding roads.

 Plan your route considering mileposts and expected driving speeds.
 Sections can be closed due to weather.

 For certain attractions like Grandfather Mountain or Biltmore Estate, purchase tickets in advance.
-GetYourGuide can be a resource for booking tours and tickets.
+GetYourGuide can be a source of information for booking tours and tickets.

 Mountain weather is highly variable.
-Review the weather forecast and be prepared for varying conditions, especially up in the mountains.
+Review the weather forecast and be prepared for varying conditions, especially up within the mountains.

 Pack a picnic to enjoy at a single one of the many overlooks.
 This adds value and allows for flexible dining.